ppy/osu-wiki/wiki/Gameplay/Game_modifier/Cover/en.md

   - **Along scroll**: Cover the playfield from above.
   - **Against scroll**: Cover the playfield from below.

-*Changing any of the options here doesn't make the mod unrankable.*
+*Changing any of the options here doesn't make the mod unranked.*

 [osu!mania]: /wiki/shared/mode/mania.png "osu!mania"